New Israeli strikes hit Tehran as Iran warns that U.S. involvement would risk 'all-out war'

 Trump demands Iranian surrender

-Trump demanded “UNCONDITIONAL SURRENDER” in a post on social media and warned Khamenei that the U.S. knows where he is hiding but that there were no plans to kill him “at least not for now.”
+Trump demanded "UNCONDITIONAL SURRENDER" in a post on social media Tuesday and warned Iran's supreme leader, Ayatollah Ali Khamenei, that the U.S. knows where he is hiding but that there were no plans to kill him, "at least not for now."

 Israel welcomes first repatriation flights

-Israelis began returning to the country on flights for the first time since the country’s international airport shut down at the start of the conflict.
+Israelis began returning on flights for the first time since the country’s international airport shut down at the start of the conflict.

 Two flights from Larnaca, Cyprus, landed at Tel Aviv’s Ben Gurion International Airport on Wednesday morning, said Lisa Dvir, an airport spokesperson.